Avarise/sigil-rpg/docs/character/cunning.md

     Defense against subject of investigation
     Requirements: Cunning II

     DRONE COMMAND PROTOCOLS:
     Your command limit increases by your Intellect Score.
     Requirements: Cunning II

-    ELUSIVE I - IV:
-    Your talent to get away from trouble is amplified as long as you can keep the façade.
-    Whenever you start your turn, you may choose to become Elusive if you are not incapacitated.
-    Elusive ends when you miss an attack, get hit with an attack, or fail ability check.
-    I   - While elusive, attacks against you have disadvantage.
-    II  - When subjected to a Reflex Check, damage you take from the effect is reduced by your Dexterity score.
-    III - While elusive gain bonus AC equal to your Presence or Intellect modifier.
-    IV  - When missed by an attack while elusive, you may instantly move up to 10 meters without provoking opportunity attacks.
-    Requirements: Cunning I / Cunning II / Cunning III / Cunning IV

     EVOLUTION: METABOLIC BOOST
     After a long rest, start with a 1d6 of regeneration for each extra gene.
     Requirements: Cunning I

     EVOLUTION: MIMICRY
     Gain +2 bonus to stealth and intimidation for each extra gene.